 Credit lines and credit cards can be an excellent way to build credit and take advantage of perks and rewards.
 However, to the inexperienced, they can also lead to financial catastrophe if not properly managed.
-Many of the clients that Groce & DeArmon have helped led themselves into the position where bankruptcy was the only option because of their reckless spending habits with their credit cards.
-Today, the financial experts at Groce & DeArmon will discuss some common credit and financial mistakes that can lead to bankruptcy.
+Many of the clients that Groce & DeArmon, P.C. have helped led themselves into the position where bankruptcy was the only option because of their reckless spending habits with their credit cards.
+Today, the financial experts at Groce & DeArmon, P.C. will discuss some common credit and financial mistakes that can lead to bankruptcy.

 Opening Too Many Lines of Credit